1FH/Elk-Stack/ELK Stack Project/README.md

 - _40.117.170.162_

-Machines within the network can only be accessed by eachother.
+Machines within the network can only be accessed by each other.
 - _To access the ELK Server, you must connect through SSH from the ansible container on the Jumpbox._

 A summary of the access policies in place can be found in the table below.